SECDEF Hosts the 20th Ukraine Defense Contact Group

 |Downloads:

-This work, SECDEF Hosts the 20th Ukraine Defense Contact Group [Image 3 of 3], by Amn Dylan Myers, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, SECDEF Hosts the 20th Ukraine Defense Contact Group [Image 4 of 4], by SrA Edgar Grimaldo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT